ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## VerticaLinkedServiceTypeProperties
 ### Properties
 * **connectionString**: any: An ODBC connection string.
 Type: string, SecureString or AzureKeyVaultSecretReference.
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **pwd**: [AzureKeyVaultSecretReference](#azurekeyvaultsecretreference): The Azure key vault secret reference of password in connection string.

 ## WaitActivityTypeProperties
 ### Properties
 * **waitTimeInSeconds**: any (Required): Duration in seconds.
+Type: integer (or Expression with resultType integer).

 ## WebActivityAuthentication
 ### Properties